gemcollector/RL-ViGen/README.md

-# RL-ViGen: A Reinforcement Learning Benchmark for visual generalization
+# RL-ViGen: A Reinforcement Learning Benchmark for Visual Generalization
 [Website](https://gemcollector.github.io/RL-ViGen/) | [Paper]

 We have released RL-ViGen -- a **R**einforcement **L**earning Benchmark for **Vi**sual **Gen**eralization.
 It specifically specifically designs to tackle the visual generalization problem.